jina-ai/docs/chapters/hub/guides/docker_pod/use-your-pod.md

 ## Use the Pod image via Flow API

-Finally, one can use it via Flow API as well, e.g.
+Pod image can be used in the Flow API as well.
+For instance:

 ```python
 from jina.flow import Flow